mosaic-design-system/docs/src/components/placeholder.md

       ## Using a Placeholder

+      ### Loading times

-      Only apply a Placeholder to your loading screen if the average load time is longer than 0.3seconds.
-Consider using a Placeholder when the page has more than 1 item to load at a time.
-Placeholders should be replaced with content as soon as it's available for loading, rather than waiting until all content is available and showing everything at once.
-This will make pages look like they're loading faster.
+      Only apply a **Placeholder** to your loading screen if the average load time is longer than 0.3seconds.
+You should only use a **Placeholder** when the page has more than one item to load at a time.
+Using them on smaller pages with little content will be arbitrary and are unlikely to impact the user's perception of load times.

+      ### Placeholder transitions

+      **Placeholders** should be replaced with content as soon as it's available for loading, rather than waiting until all content is available and showing everything at once.
+If the page gradually loads in, the page looks like they're loading faster.
+It makes little sense to make the user wait for all pieces of content to be available at once - after all, they may only be looking for the piece of content that loads first.

+      ### Loading bars

-      A Placeholder shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
-Use a progress indicator \[link to progress indicator] for this instead.
+      A **Placeholder** shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
+Use a [**Progress indicator**](/components/progress-indicator) instead.
     icon: file_invoice
   - title: Code
     hook: code